 “Why?” is the obvious question.
 Well, the story behind it is quite remarkable and inspiring.

 Most of us remember the young Bostonian singer’s big, attitude-filled arrival in 2004 with the hit “Leave (Get Out)”, which was followed up in 2006 by “Too Little Too Late” (both recorded when JoJo was just 12 and 14, respectively).
 But many don’t know that soon after those early successes, Levesque, now 28, began to experience many difficulties with her former label Blackground Records, which delayed the release of a third album, and kept her for over seven years in a recording contract with seemingly no way out.

-JoJo sued the label and was freed from the contract, going on to release her third consecutive top-10 album Mad Love in 2016, this time with Atlantic Records.
+JoJo sued the label and was freed from the contract in 2013, going on to release her third consecutive top-10 album Mad Love in 2016, this time with Atlantic Records.

 But then her old music – the material which had launched her career, won her so many fans, and of which she is still fond and proud – began to disappear from online digital platforms and streaming services, with no explanation.
 And if JoJo had a penny for every time somebody asked her where her first two albums went… she’d have a lot of pennies.

 Last month, she responded to a tweet asking why none of her old music was on iTunes, saying that she was “working to fix [it]”.

 Both albums, now available to stream and download on all major online music platforms, in addition to the singles “Disaster” and “Demonstrate” (originally from 2011 and 2012, respectively), have been re-recorded, the production cleverly recreated, and the cover art imaginatively reworked, and it might just be the best thing to come out of the bad situation.

 If you thought that the passion and soul that came from that young, innocent girl was incredible then, you should hear the adult versions now.
 The wear and tear in those lyrics is instantly discernible, and the literal experience in that voice is powerfully moving.